Today let’s take a look at exercise and how it can benefit your mental health and wellbeing.

 1. Cardio and Aerobic Exercise

-Cardio exercise is about increasing heart rate, while aerobic exercise entails increasing oxygen intake.
+Cardio exercise is about increased heart rate, while aerobic exercise entails increasing oxygen intake.
 However, many activities achieve both of these at once.
 So how can you incorporate running, jogging, walking, bicycling, swimming, gardening or dancing into your routine and why is it good for your mental health?

 Cardio and aerobic exercise has been shown to reduce both anxiety and depression by doing the following: